se-edu/se-book/modeling/modelingASolution/intermediate/text.md

 <div id="body">

-Continuing with the example in [<trigger trigger="click" for="modal:conceptualingIntermediate-basic">Design &rarr; Object Oriented Programming &rarr; Conceptualizing OO Solutions &rarr; Basic</trigger>], next let us model how the TextUi interacts with the Logic to support the mark or clear operations until the game is won or lost.
+Continuing with the example in [<trigger trigger="click" for="modal:conceptualingIntermediate-basic">Design &rarr; Modeling &rarr; Modeling a Solution &rarr; Basic</trigger>], next let us model how the TextUi interacts with the Logic to support the mark or clear operations until the game is won or lost.

 <modal large title="" id="modal:conceptualingIntermediate-basic">
   <include src="../basic/full.md"/>